 Gerner’s quest had a happy ending, after one final twist.

-The official report released from PVT Gerner’s unit states that he returned to his unit Friday morning with an odd-shaped box, after being marked AWOL seven years ago to the day.
-The current company commander, Captain Gregory Schwarz, was stunned.
+The official report released from Gerner’s unit states that he returned to his unit Friday morning with an odd-shaped box, after being marked AWOL seven years ago to the day.
+The current company commander, Capt.
+Gregory Schwarz, was stunned.

 “Private Gerner was arrested for desertion, but the interviewing JAG officer released him as soon as he heard his story.
 He won’t be receiving Non-Judicial Punishment, or a Court-martial for being AWOL, as it has been found he was simply following orders.
 Truthfully, he was officially separated from the Army after his six year contract was up.”

-His recruiter, SFC Stokes, recounted of his meeting with the then 18 year old shortly before he signed his papers, sealing his fate.
+His recruiter, Sgt.
+First Class Stokes, recounted of his meeting with the then 18 year old shortly before he signed his papers, sealing his fate.
 “He asked me about Iraq.
 I said, ‘unfortunately, no one can be told what Iraq is.
-You have to see it for yourself.’”
+You have to see it for yourself.'”